-Parents who have been allocated parenting time are usually allowed access to their children’s records, such as school, child care, and health care records, even if they have not been given any significant decision-making responsibility.
+Both parents are allowed access to their children’s records, such as school, child care, and health care records, even if they have not been given any parenting time or significant decision-making responsibility.
 A judge can deny this ability through a court order if he or she finds this is not in the best interest of the child.
 A parent who is a respondent in an Order of Protection where the child is a protected person is denied this ability, unless a court order says otherwise.

 Modification of parental responsibilities

-Within two years of entry of an order allocating parental responsibility, no motion shall be made for modification unless:
+Within two years of entry of an order allocating parental responsibility, no motion shall be made for modification of decision-making responsibilities unless:

-- It is stipulated to by the partiess;
+- It is stipulated to by the parties;

-- A parent is seeking restrictions on parental responsibilities because the other has engaged in conduct that has seriously endangered a child’s mental, moral, or physical health, or emotional development;
+- A parent is seeking restrictions on decision-making responsibilities because the other has engaged in conduct that has seriously endangered a child’s mental, moral, or physical health, or emotional development;

 - A party has received notice of another parent’s planned relocation; and